dn-m/Plan/Architecture.md

     /// Abstract representation of graphical objects comprising a full score.
     /// This model has no knowledge of system breaks.
-    /// Objects are organized in time, not horizontal space. private class ScoreModel {
+    /// Objects contained herein are organized in "time", not in horizontal space. private class ScoreModel {

         init(_ abstractMusicalModel: AbstractMusicalModel) {